User guidePoliciesPolicy management basics

 At the top of the organizational policies tab, status cards show the distribution of your policies across each lifecycle stage:

-• Archived — Older policies retained for reference but no longer active
+• Archived, older policies kept for reference but no longer active

 Policy Manager page showing status cards for Draft, Under Review, Approved, Published, Archived, and Deprecated policies, along with a table listing organizational policies with their status, tags, next review date, and author

-The Policy Manager provides an overview of all organizational policies and their current status.
+The policy manager shows all organizational policies and their current status.

 Creating a policy